Beat inflation with some of these mommy tipid tips

 And remember, your aim in having private education is for kids to learn well, not to compete with classmates with the latest trends.
 Keeping up with what others have can bring your finances to a downward spiral.

 We know of many people living beyond their means.
 Living below your means is rather quite unpopular.
 But whether there’s inflation or not, this is your best bet in dealing with your finances.

 Think about it, if we live above our means, we will always be in debt.
 Our income would never be enough.
 Our ledger would always be negative.

 As a work at home mom, I am careful with my finances because I am a freelancer.
 Money does not come in regularly.
 But aside from current needs, I also prepare for our future, like our retirement as a couple and our children’s college funds.

 A lot of times, we have available resources that we can use but we are too proud to use them.
 These resources may differ from family to family, but we all have them in varying amounts and forms.

 A good example would be the stuff that we don’t need at home.
 We have a lot of stuff that we can still sell.
-Use this time to declutter your home and earn some pocket money.
-But a lot of people are shy to do so or are just too lazy to do it.
+Use this time to declutter your home and earn some pocket money, too.
+But I know a lot of people who are shy to do so or are just too lazy to do it.